Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Introduction

 Our work addresses this gap by establishing theoretical foundations for computational scaling effectiveness in training multi-layer transformer-based language models on sequence-to-sequence data.
-Specifically, we derive a quantifiable relationship between computational expenditure and model capabilities, formulating an optimized error bound for training objectives that explicitly depends on allocated computational resources.
-In particular, the goal of this work is to address the following critical question: \myvspace{-2mm}
+We derive a quantifiable relationship between computational expenditure and model capabilities, formulating a {\it matching} (upper- and lower-bounded) characterization of the expected risk that depends explicitly on the allocated computational resources.
+In particular, the goal of this work is to address the following critical question: